fedeghe/react-vtable/README.md

     ``` js
     row, rowIndex, type, from, to
     ```
-    this component is meant to return the content of a sticky column that will be rendered in the right
+    this component is meant to return the content of a sticky column that will be rendered in the right.
+    `type` is a value in `['header', 'body', 'footer']`
 - _LeftMost_  \<ƒunction\>
     it receives the following props:
     ``` js
     row, rowIndex, type, from, to
     ```
-    this component is meant to return the content of a sticky column that will be rendered in the left
+    this component is meant to return the content of a sticky column that will be rendered in the left.
+    `type` is a value in `['header', 'body', 'footer']`
 - _commonRemovedContent_ \<string\>
     in case we use the _visibilist_ without spefifying on the column the _removedContent_, this will allow to overrive the default value '.'.
 - _defaultColumnWidth_ \<integer\>